Biography

 Publications

-To certify the robustness of neural networks to adversarial perturbations, most state-of-the-art techniques rely on a linear programming (LP) relaxation of the ReLU activation.
-Recent results suggest that LP relaxation faces an inherent "convex relaxation barrier".
-In this paper, we propose a nonconvex relaxation for the ReLU relaxation, based on a low-rank restriction of a semidefinite programming (SDP) relaxation.
-We show that the nonconvex relaxation has a similar complexity to the LP relaxation, and can almost completely overcome the "convex relaxation barrier" faced by the LP relaxation.
+To certify robustness of neural networks, most techniques rely on solving linear programming (LP) relaxations.
+However, recent results suggest that all LP relaxations face an inherent "convex relaxation barrier" that prevent them from making high-quality certifications.
+In this paper, we propose a new certification technique based on nonconvex rank-restricted semidefinite programming (SDP) relaxations that can overcome the "convex relaxation barrier" faced by the LP relaxation.

 The matrix completion problem seeks to recover a $d \times d$ ground truth matrix of low rank $r \ll d$ from observations of its individual elements.
 Stochastic gradient descent (SGD) is one of the few algorithms capable of solving matrix completion on a huge scale.
 Unfortunately, SGD experiences a dramatic slow-down when the underlying ground truth is ill-conditioned; it requires at least $O(\kappa \log(1/\epsilon))$ iterations to get $\epsilon$-close to ground truth matrix with condition number $\kappa$.
 In this paper, we propose a preconditioned version of SGD that is agnostic to $\kappa$.
 For a symmetric ground truth and the Root Mean Square Error (RMSE) loss, we prove that the preconditioned SGD converges in $O(\log(1/\epsilon))$ iterations.